-Pulmonary hypertension (PH) and the more severe pulmonary arterial hypertension (PAH) refers to an increase in the blood pressure in the lung vasculature.
-The narrowing of pulmonary arteries increases vasoconstriction and vascular resistance which causes increased pressure on the right side of the heart.
-This compromises the heart’s ability to pump blood into the lungs efficiently and providing the required oxygen supply.
-If left untreated, it can lead to failure of the right side of the heart.
+Pulmonary hypertension (PH) and the more severe pulmonary arterial hypertension (PAH) refer to high blood pressure in the blood vessels of the lungs.
+The lungs’ narrowing arteries lead to an increase in vascular resistance, which raise pressure on the right side of the heart.
+This compromises the heart’s ability to pump blood into the lungs efficiently and provide the required oxygen.
+If left untreated, PAH can lead to heart failure.

-The development of PAH in SSc patients can occur between 5 to 10 years after onset of SSc symptoms.
-In many cases, people who develop SSc at a later stage are affected with a more severe PAH.
+PAH develops in scleroderma patients five to 10 years after the onset of scleroderma symptoms.
+In many cases, people who develop scleroderma at a later stage are affected with more severe PAH.

-Shortness of breath, chest pain and dyspnea are the common symptoms of PAH with SSc.
-However the symptoms are generic, non-specific and may denote any cardiopulmonary complication, including pulmonary veno-occlusive disease, with similar effects.
-Differential and systematic diagnosis is very important.
-Early diagnosis is vital to decrease the chances of PAH progressing, making differential and systematic diagnosis crucial.
+Shortness of breath, chest pain and dyspnea are the common symptoms of PAH with scleroderma.
+However, the symptoms are generic and non-specific, and may result from any heart and lung complication, including pulmonary veno-occlusive disease.
+Early intervention is vital to decrease the chances of PAH progressing, making differential and systematic diagnosis crucial.

-Mortality associated with SSc with PAH is more in comparison with Idiopathic Pulmonary Arterial Hypertension (IPAH) because of the difference in severity of the two conditions and associated comorbidities with the former.
+Mortality rates associated with scleroderma with PAH are higher compared to idiopathic PAH, because of the difference in severity of the two conditions and associated comorbidities with the former.

-Further research into screening for biomarkers could help in better prognosis and treatment options at the early stage of the disease.
+Further research into screening for biomarkers could help in better diagnosis and treatment options at the early stage of the disease.